 Depending on your needs, you might manage with less than some of the recommended hardware listed in the table below.
 However, most users risk being frustrated if they ignore these suggestions.
+A 68030 or better processor is recommended for m68k installs.
+You may get by with a little less drive space than shown.

 Recommended Minimum System Requirements

 Install Type RAM Hard Drive

 No desktop 16 megabytes 450 megabytes

 With Desktop 64 megabytes 1 gigabyte

 Server 128 megabytes 4 gigabytes

 Here is a sampling of some common Debian system configurations.
-You can also get an idea of the disk space used by related groups of programs by referring to 'Disk Space Needed for
+You can also get an idea of the disk space used by related groups of programs by referring to 'Disk Space Needed for Tasks' on page 79.